ugoiannacchero/ugoiannacchero/bash_shell.md

 ### grep

 `grep -rni --include="*.txt" * -e 'hello'` searches recursively in THAT directory for all `.txt` files for the word "hello" case insensitive.
-If you want the whole word, use `-w`.
+For the whole word, use `-w`.

 `grep -3 searchtext filename` will additionally output 3 lines before and after any lines containing `searchtext`.
 Any number of lines can be used here.